-Would you like to volunteer some of your time to become a member of a highly respected professional organisation, learn new skills, work with other Emergency Services and become part of our hugely successful team that save lives in your local community?
+Would you like to volunteer some of your time, become a member of a highly respected and award-winning professional organisation, learn new skills, work with other Emergency Services and become part of our hugely successful team that save over 150 lives in your local community?

-Volunteers come from all walks of life – your occupation or background is not important – what IS important however, is that you are willing to learn, and make a difference in your community.
-In return for this commitment, we will provide all our volunteers with a suite of free training courses such as First Aid, QPR Suicide Prevention, Water Safety, Real-life scenarios, RNLI Lifeboat exercises, VHF Radio training etc., – a lot of which can be hugely beneficial outside of your remit as a Volunteer.
+Volunteers come from all walks of life – your occupation or background is not important – what IS important however, is that you are willing to learn, and make a difference to your community.
+In return for this commitment, we provide our volunteers with a suite of absolutely free training courses such as First Aid, QPR Suicide Prevention, Water Safety, Real-life exercise scenarios, RNLI Lifeboat exercises, VHF Radio training etc., – a lot of which can also be hugely beneficial outside your remit as a Volunteer.

 & much more.

-Unfortunately there is a minimum age requirement of 21+ to become a volunteer – however there is no upper age limit providing you are in good health.
+Unfortunately we have a minimum age requirement of 21+ to become a volunteer – however there is no upper age limit providing you are in good health.
 We have an equal balance of both Male & Female energetic volunteers.
-Due to the nature of some of the intense training we do (Suicide awareness etc.), a certain level of maturity is required – therefore the entry-level age for Marinewatch is set at 21+, and we are very strict on this policy.
+Due to the nature of some of the training we do (Suicide awareness etc.), a certain level of maturity is required – therefore our entry-level age is set at 21+ and we are very strict on this policy.
 No exceptions can be made unfortunately.

-The only ability you need to have to become a volunteer is to be energetic and willing to walk for considerable periods of time, in addition to being of good health with no underlying medical conditions.
+The only abilities you need to become a volunteer is to be a Team player, energetic and willing to walk for considerable periods of time – in addition to being of good health with no underlying medical conditions.
 There is no other ‘physical’ requirement, as most of the other training is about ‘awareness’ and ‘alertness’ etc. – however good eye-sight and hearing is a prerequisite, as each volunteer needs to be alert to what is going on around them at all times.
-YOU DO NOT NEED TO KNOW HOW TO SWIM! – we do *NOT* enter the water – *EVER*!
+YOU DO NOT NEED TO KNOW HOW TO SWIM – we do *NOT* enter the water *EVER*.

 It is not necessary for you to be able to drive – however please indicate clearly in your application what type of licence (if any) you have, and provide a copy of your licence where possible.